qubqub/qubqub.github.io/content/posts/themes-guide/markdown-syntax.md

 ---
 author: "Hugo Authors"
-title: "Markdown Syntax Guide For RTL"
+title: "Markdown Syntax Guide"
 date: "2019-03-11"
 description: "Sample article showcasing basic Markdown syntax and formatting for HTML elements."
 tags: ["markdown", "css", "html", "themes"]
 categories: ["themes", "syntax"]
 series: ["Themes Guide"]
 aliases: ["migrate-from-jekyl"]
+ShowReadingTime: true
+ShowBreadCrumbs: true
+ShowPostNavLinks: true
+ShowCodeCopyButtons: true
+ShowCreativeCommons: true
 ShowToc: true
-TocOpen: true
+TocOpen: false
-weight: 2
 ---

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.